 Another proven method is to start an article about a current hot topic in real estate or about your area, find pundits who are writing about this issue on their websites, and ask them to contribute to your article.
 They will put a link on their website that points to the article on your website where they contributed.

 Then you need to find one social media platform your prospects are using, and answer their questions for a few months without being salesy at all.
 Then offer something free to get them to your website.

 Following the 8 steps above will Guarantee your real estate website brings you lots of good leads on a steady basis.
 It sometimes takes a few months to get good organic rankings, but it’s worth the wait.
 As Forrest Gump would say “One less thing to worry about.”

-If you have any questions on the above article please make an appointment on my calendar or let me know when you have a few minutes and I’ll contact you.
+If you have any questions on the above article please let me know when you have a few minutes and I’ll contact you.